AbhishekU19/Data-Structures-and-Algorithms/README.md

 1. Clone the repository to your local machine: https://github.com/AbhishekU19/Data-Structures-and-Algorithms.git

-Contributing
+## Contributing

 Contributions to this repository are welcome!
 Whether you want to add more practice questions, improve existing solutions, or fix any issues, please follow these steps:

-Fork the repository to your GitHub account.
+1. Fork the repository to your GitHub account.
-Create a new branch for your contributions:
+2. Create a new branch for your contributions:

-git checkout -b feature/your-feature-name
-Make your changes, add your solutions, or make improvements.

-Commit your changes with meaningful commit messages:
+3. Commit your changes with meaningful commit messages:

-git commit -m "Add solution for problem X" or "Improve algorithm for problem Y" Push your changes to your forked repository:
+4. git commit -m "Add a solution for problem X" or "Improve algorithm for problem Y"

-git push origin feature/your-feature-name
+5. Push your changes to your forked repository:

 Create a pull request (PR) to the original repository, explaining your changes and improvements.

 Your PR will be reviewed, and once approved, it will be merged into the main repository.